nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

       .. figure:: /images/nrf_desktop_gaming_mouse_debug_board_slot.svg
          :alt: nRF Desktop gaming mouse (top view)

-      The debug slot is located at the back of the gaming mouse, below the cover.
+      The debug slot is located at the end of the gaming mouse, below the cover.

    .. tab:: Desktop mouse